Thorpe Park Halloween review

 As Thorpe Park ambassadors this year we get to go to some special events, as well as having annual passes to the park.
 It’s been fun over the summer visiting with the kids and their friends.
-But when we were invited to the media launch of Fright Night 2017 – the annual Halloween makeover the park gets – I knew my kids wouldn’t be up for it.
+But when we were invited to do a Fright Night review of Thorpe Park’s Halloween events I knew my kids wouldn’t be up for it.
 Not because it’s not good, but because it’s probably too good.
 You’ll see what I mean, if you read on.
 Not surprisingly, when I asked around, there were plenty of offers to take our place.
 And so it was that Afra, who blogs at Mad Mum of 7, paid a visit to Thorpe Park with the braver members of her family.
 Here’s what she had to say:

+The first question I had when I got the invite was “How scary is Thorpe Park Fright Night?”
 Am I alone in wondering what I would do in the event of a Zombie apocalypse?
 I’m not saying I lie awake at night actually worrying about it, but with the rise in movies and TV series like the Walking Dead it makes you think.
-Attending the recent launch of Thorpe Park’s 2017 Fright Nights proved I really would not fare well.
+Attending Thorpe Park’s Fright Nights proved I really would not fare well.

 If I am honest I think I would be one of the first to fall as hiding under the bed doesn’t seem to be the best protection against the undead.
 Turns out I am terrified of Zombies – the all too realistic walking dead at Thorpe Park frankly scared me witless!